ecmwf/earthkit-data/docs/guide/caching.rst

 Maximum-cache-size
-  The ``maximum-cache-size`` setting ensures that earthkit-data does not use to much disk space.
+  The ``maximum-cache-size`` setting ensures that earthkit-data does not use to much disk space when ``cache-policy`` is not "off".
 Its value sets the maximum disk space used by earthkit-data cache.
 When earthkit-data cache disk usage goes above this limit, earthkit-data triggers its cache cleaning mechanism  before downloading additional data.
 The value of cache-maximum-size is